Arthur-Fialho/WCHL25-EducaChain/README.md

 ### 5. Access the Frontend

 After successful deployment, `dfx` will provide a URL for the frontend canister.
 Open this URL in your browser (e.g., `http://bd3sg-teaaa-aaaaa-qaaba-cai.localhost:4943/`).

+## How to Use the DApp

+### For Students: Connecting Bitcoin Wallet and Requesting Scholarship

+1.  **Access the DApp:** Open the frontend URL provided by `dfx deploy` in your browser.
+2.  **Navigate to Student Section:** Click on the "Students" section or navigate to the relevant page.
+3.  **Connect Bitcoin Wallet:** Look for a button or section to "Connect Bitcoin Wallet".
+Click it and follow the prompts to connect your Bitcoin wallet.
+This will typically involve confirming the connection in your wallet extension.
+4.  **Request Scholarship:** Once your Bitcoin wallet is connected, you should see an option to "Request Micro-Scholarship" or a similar button.
+Click it to submit your scholarship request.
+For the MVP, this will trigger a simulated approval process.

+### For Donors: Viewing Platform Goals and Donation Information

+1.  **Access the DApp:** Open the frontend URL provided by `dfx deploy` in your browser.
+2.  **Navigate to Donor Section:** Click on the "Donors" section or navigate to the relevant page.
+3.  **View Donation Information:** On this page, you will see the platform's goals, a placeholder Bitcoin donation address (for local development), and simulated donation confirmations.

 ## Project Structure